Bought a game, have an opinion, gonna share it with you!

 The rules for the supernatural aspects of the (demon-based, mind you!) vampires were clearly inspired by the “Vampire” product lines of WhiteWolf (and now: Onyx Path Publishing).
-Blood points are used to measure the amount of the red stuff (optionally called “ichor” here) that a vampire robs from humans and uses to fuel supernatural powers and the vampires existence itself.
-A humanity stat goes up and down in response to the good and evil acts of the character (evil characters are easier to identify as a vampire and have problems to animate themselves during the day), willpower is gained by adhering to once character (flaws) and may be spend to fend off mind-control or to boost ones own dice pools for important actions…
+Blood points are used to measure the amount of the red stuff (optionally called “ichor” here) that a vampire robs from humans and uses to fuel supernatural powers, and the vampires existence itself.
+A humanity stat goes up and down in response to the good and evil acts of the character (evil characters are easier to identify as a vampire and have problems to animate themselves during the day), willpower is gained by adhering to character flaws and may be spend to fend off mind-control or to boost ones own dice pool for important actions…

 In fact, the rules read and feel like a complete adaption of the mentioned “Vampire”-rules to Venger Nas Satanis own VSd6 system.
 The line between “being inspired” and “being a copy-cat” seems thin to me here.

 The available supernatural powers make-up the “vamp-thing” of a character, and these are as rules-light as the rest of the system.
 In some cases, that works very well but in others, I would have liked a -tad- more information about how to handle a given power in the game.
 To name a few: Allure, Dread and Evaporate Blood would have gained a lot clarity if just one more sentence with a rules statement would have been added to them (like it it is the case with Acidic Blood and Resilience).
 A good GM should still be able handle this on the fly with a few house rules, so.